Weasyl/weasyl/source/index.rst

    :query increment_views: If omitted, the view count will not be incremented
       for the specified submission.
-If specified as any non-empty string while authenticated, the view count may be increased.
+If specified as any non-empty string while :ref:`authenticated <authentication>`, the view count may be increased.

    The result will be a JSON :ref:`submission object <submissions>`.